Graduate Students

 Nasteho Hasan

-Bio: Nasteho Hasan BSc, is a second year Master's Thesis student in the School of Nursing, Faculty of Health, York University.
+Bio: Nasteho Hasan BSc, MScN, completed her Master's in the School of Nursing, Faculty of Health, York University.
 She completed a BSc in Psychology from the University of Toronto and a BScN from Trent University.
 Nasteho is currently working as a Public Health Nurse in Toronto, focusing on chronic disease prevention among school age children and youth.
 More recently, she has been involved in the COVID-19 pandemic school response supporting schools during the pandemic.
 Her research interests are related to public health, mental health and the health disparities of marginalized and immigrant communities.

 Funmilayo Agbi